 Participate in programs exploring Minnesota culture, community, arts, education and sciences and much more.
 Each day of the State Fair features a new theme; you can get the details in the daily schedule.

-32. Do you know your Blooms?
+32. Do you know your blooms?

 Become a Kids Flower Detective.
 This is kind of an elusive activity, so if you need an alternative, don’t miss the exhibits by local florists when visiting the Ag-Hort Building.
 Many are just the right height for kids!
 Located in the Ag-Hort Building.